knownasilya/nomad/CONTRIBUTING.md

 ## Building from source

 Requires node 14 or higher.
+We recommend installing volta (https://volta.sh) to manage node versions.

 In Linux (and in some cases macOS) you need libtool, m4, and automake: